pdimiropoulou/userportal/README.md

 Additions for future work:
 - Date validation on application form --> End date cannot be start date.
 - Email validation on create user form --> Check that email format is valid.
+- Password validation on create user form --> Check that password and retype password are the same.
 - Create a 1:M table between  administrators and employees and retrieve supervisor email from the employee which submits the application.

 ## Email Setup